LlamaFlowJs/LlamaFlowJs/apps/docs/docs/modules/embeddings/available_embeddings/ollama.md

 # Ollama

-To use Ollama embeddings, you need to import `OllamaEmbedding` from `llamaflow`.
+To use Ollama embeddings, you need to import `OllamaEmbedding` from `llamaflowjs`.

 Note that you need to pull the embedding model first before using it.